VukasinPantic/Bosch/DEVGUIDELINE.md

 - Write **README** files for new projects or features, explaining usage, setup, and any special considerations.
 - Ensure code is self-explanatory; avoid unnecessary comments, but use comments to clarify complex logic or when using a workaround for specific issue
-- Inline Comments should be used sparingly, when really needed, and separated by at least two spaces from the statement on the left
+- Inline Comments should be used sparingly, when really necessary, separated by at least two spaces from the statement on the left

 ## Testing

 - Write **unit tests** for all functions and methods, aiming for high code coverage
-- Unittest/pytest framework for automated testing
+- Unittest/pytest framework for automated testing (*Python*)
 - Mock external dependencies and APIs during testing to avoid side effects and isolate the function of interest
 - Ensure tests are successful before pushing any code
-- tests are structured in a “ tests/ “ directory
+- Tests are structured in a “ tests/ “ directory

 ## Dependency Management